The i=i Campaign in Venezuela:

 %

-He considered it excellent news.
+He thought it was excellent news.

 %

-Of those surveyed, 10 answered yes.
+Of those surveyed, [number] said yes.

-This is how we decided to launch a comprehensive campaign that would not only explain the i=i concept, but would also help reduce the stigma associated with HIV and promote an approach based on science and empathy.
+That is why we decided to launch a comprehensive campaign that would not only explain the i=i concept but also help reduce the stigma associated with HIV and promote an approach based on science and empathy.

 The i=i logo: A design with meaning